boleque/postgres-for-admin-and-dev/pg_locks.md

  16772 | tuple         | accounts:7 | ExclusiveLock    | t
 (4 rows)

--- после коммита транзакции 1, просыпаемся. Теперь держим блокировку отношения и собственного номера транзакции 744
+-- after the commit of transaction 1, we wake up.
+Now we hold the relation and our own transaction lock 744

 otus=*# SELECT * FROM locks_v WHERE pid = 16772;
   pid  |   locktype    |  lockid  |       mode       | granted